Eschatologue/CM_wiki/docs/class/magus/traveler.md

 Your **Future Self** has your Hit Point Maximum, Ability Scores, and all features from your Species, Class, and other sources, including independent uses of [Temporal Shift], but shares your spell slots.
 It aids you independently to the best of its abilities.

-You can ask your **Future Self** one question about the future, answered per the *[Commune]* spell guidelines.
+You can ask your **Future Self** one question about the future, answered per the *[:spell-level-5: Commune]* spell guidelines.
 The DM determines their knowledge, limited to what you may know in the future.

 The duration of their stay depends on the spell slot used: level 3 (1 minute), level 4 (1 hour), or level 5 (8 hours).
 They return to their time when the duration ends or when reduced to 0 hit points.